 It may seem counter-intuitive for us to be sharing other men’s gear blogs, but gear is important to us.
 Our love for gear is the sole reason behind why we started Man of Many.
 A site to celebrate products for men with a myriad of tastes and a preference for all things quality.
 That said, we don’t want you, our readers, to miss out on all the other cool shit out there.
 So we’re letting you know what’s in our personal feeds, flip boards, feedly and email inboxes.
 What we read on a daily basis and sites we can personally recommend are worth at least a visit.
-Each has its pros and its cons in their own special way but we still love them all the same.
+Each of these web magazines for guys has its pros and its cons in their own special way but we still love them all the same.
 So without further ado (yes, that’s spelt correctly.
 I checked.), here are the 11 best men’s gear blogs you should be following right now.

 1. Four Pins

 The Four Pins guys with the arrogant wit, but they get away with it because they’re just so darn cool.
 They say what all other gear blogs are too scared to.
 If something is shit, they will say it’s shit.
 Not pretentious or egotistical, they observe fashion with intelligence, honour and grace.
 If you want a sample of what you can expect from them, you don’t have to look too far past the first sentence on their page today: “KNEW KNOTTERY ALERT!
 KNEW KNOTTERY ALERT!
 And don’t be like, “Ugh, another typo in a Four Pins post.”
 That typo was on purpose, okay?
 It’s supposed to be clever.
 I bet you bitches complain all the time when your professors grade on grammar as well as content.”
 Synonymous with their name, check them out if you want tips on high-fashion and how to dress “to the nines”.